drand/website/docs/concepts/cryptography.md

 **Note**: This document is intended for a general audience, and no in-depth cryptographic background knowledge is necessary to understand the presented concepts.

-## Setup Phase
+## Setup phase

-The purpose of the Drand setup phase is to create a collective private, and public key pair shared among $n$ participants.
+The purpose of the drand setup phase is to create a collective private, and public key pair shared among $n$ participants.
 This is done through a $t$-of-$n$ [Distributed Key Generation (DKG)](https://en.wikipedia.org/wiki/Distributed_key_generation) process at the end of which each of the $n$ participants obtains a copy of the **collective public key**, together with a **private key share** of the **collective private key**.
 The key shares are computed such that no individual node knows the entire collective private key.

 Each private key share can then be used to perform cryptographic threshold computations, such as generating threshold signatures, where at least $t$ contributions produced using the individual private key shares are required to successfully finish the collective operation.

 A DKG is performed in a fully distributed manner, avoiding any single points of failure.
 We give an overview of the different sub-components of the drand
 [DKG implementation](https://github.com/dedis/kyber/tree/master/share/dkg/pedersen) in the following subsections.

-### Secret Sharing
+### Secret sharing

 [Secret sharing](https://en.wikipedia.org/wiki/Secret_sharing) is an important technique that many advanced threshold cryptography mechanisms rely on.
 Secret sharing allows one to split a secret value $s$ into $n$ shares $s_1,\ldots,s_n$ such that $s$ can only be reconstructed if a threshold of $t$ shares is available.

-[Shamir's Secret Sharing](https://en.wikipedia.org/wiki/Shamir%27s_Secret_Sharing) (SSS) scheme is one of the most well-known and widely used secret sharing approaches, and it is a core component of Drand.
+[Shamir's Secret Sharing](https://en.wikipedia.org/wiki/Shamir%27s_Secret_Sharing) (SSS) scheme is one of the most well-known and widely used secret sharing approaches, and it is a core component of drand.
 SSS works over an arbitrary finite field, but for simplicity, we use the integers modulo $p$ denoted by $\mathbb{Z}_p$.
 Let $s \in \mathbb{Z}_p$ denote the secret to be shared.

 **Share Distribution**: To share $s$ a **dealer** first creates a polynomial $q(x) = a_0 + a_1x + ... + a_{t-1}x^{t-1}$ with $a_0 = s$ and (random) $a \in \mathbb{Z}p$ for $i = 1,\ldots,t-1$